- 7 Benefits of Outsourcing Game Development

 Apart from avoiding the need to hire new resources, game outsourcing benefits from solving the overheads issue.
 Besides paying a bench salary, overheads are also expensive because you pay for necessary hardware and software, rents, and other costs, required to hold an inhouse team.
 When you work with an outsourcer, you hold the team for how long you need.

-Any software development business, including game development, is very agile in terms of processes and teams.
+Any software development business, including game development companies, is very agile in terms of processes and teams.
 Programmers tend to change work often, which always affects the project.
 Turning over some key developers may delay the release dates for months.

 Outsourcing solves this with no stress.
 Nobody leaves your project until the contract says so, helping you to care less about risks.